Sound speed uncertainty in Acousto-Electric Tomography: Numerical results

 \section{Numerical results}

-Figure \ref{fig:reconstructions} illustrates reconstructions of power densities for different boundary conditions (rows 1-3) and the conductivity (row 4).
+Figures \ref{fig:reconstructions} and \ref{fig:reconstructions2} illustrate reconstructions of power densities for different boundary conditions (rows 1-3) and the conductivity (row 4) for the phantoms $ \sigma_1(x) $ and $ \sigma_2(x) $ respectively.
 The power densities are reconstructed by solving \eqref{eq:H-opt} and then the conductivity is found by solving \eqref{eq:opt-precond}.
 Rows 1--3 are power densities corresponding to boundary conditions $ f(x_1,x_2) = x_1$, $ x_2 $, $ (x_1+x_2)/\sqrt{2} $ respectively.
-The first column contains (for comparison) reconstructions of the best possible case with no uncertainty, i.e.\ the correct sound speed is used for solving the inverse problem.
+The first column contains (for comparison) reconstructions of the ``best possible case'' where $ s(x) = 0 $, i.e. the correct sound speed is used for solving the inverse problem.

+The test case in Figure \ref{fig:reconstructions} purposely uses a simple conductivity to clearly illustrate the effect of the added structure from the $ s(x) $ term.
+Comparatively the test case in Figure \ref{fig:reconstructions2} is a more complicated phantom with various regions and smooth areas serves to demonstrate that the discernible reconstructions obtained for the simpler phantom are replicatable even when the target is more complicated; more separate regions, smoothness and higher contrasts.

 Looking at columns 2 through 4 in Figure \ref{fig:reconstructions}, we clearly see the propagation of the model error to the power density, $ H(x) $, reconstructions, though, due to the complexity of the error propagation, we remark how the error features have no obvious resemblance to the structures introduced in the sound speed for the data generation; we refer back to Figure \ref{fig:real}.
 A number of these error features seemingly disappear again when moving on to the reconstruction of the conductivity, $ \sigma(x) $, though clearly the background variations are notable, and in particular near the boundary we find artifacts.
-The latter should not be surprising, as the mean sound speed might be slightly different from the constant $ c_\textup{bg} $ used in recovery, which, during this study, has been observed to cause structural errors close to the boundary.
+The latter should not be surprising, as the mean sound speed might be slightly different from the constant $ c_\textup{bg} $ used in recovery, which during this study has been observed to cause structural errors close to the boundary; we refer again to the example in Figure \ref{fig:artifacts}.
 The inclusion, however, stands out quite clearly, which we attribute to the high and low peaks around the inclusion area present in all the power density reconstructions.
 Similar encircling high-low peak structures do not appear elsewhere attributing to the non-presence of other inclusions introduced by model errors.